monacotime/BlogSiteV2/_posts/2021-01-25-single-neuron-perceptron.md

 Perceptrons are quite a revelation in that they can resolve equations by learning, however they are very limited.
 By their nature they can only resolve linear equations, so their problem space is quite narrow.

-Nowadays the neural networks consist of combinations of many perceptrons, in many layers, and other types of "neurons", like convolution, recurrent, etc. increasing significantly the types of problems they solve.
+Nowadays the dolor  consist of combinations of many perceptrons, in many layers, and other types of "neurons", like convolution, recurrent, etc. increasing significantly the types of problems they solve.